Brandt

 Grease Ignition / Contamination on Heating Elements

-Oven produces smoke and burning smell on normal cooking (not first use)
+Oven produces smoke and a burning smell during normal cooking (not first use).

 Advertisements